bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Older messages should be archived either in fixed time frames (annually, monthly) or based on an order of magnitude of volume (like about 1000 messages) and paged
 * The archive links should be marked up with bounding timestamps to allow ID based partial lookups
 * The feed with the most recent posts should be as short as possible and potentially pruned by the #read_receipt of our followers

+### Incremental updates

 * Honor HTTP If-Modified-Since
+* Lazily only fetch as few archives resulted by #compaction as possible to satisfy a user action
+* Where supported, scan backwards (forwards?) in the file with HTTP range requests to only fetch metadata updates and newly appended entries

 ### Read receipt